Each week I share my five thoughts of the week – the good, the bad and the ugly.

 3. Ever more people are getting their news from websites these days, so as well as great newspapers we’re working harder than ever on our website.
 But as much as people love strong news stories, they want quirky, wierd stuff – you won’t believe some of it here

 4. I think, on balance, I want Scotland to stay with us.
 In general, I’m a big supporter of the UK and while I can understand a few north of the border have got gripes, I think we’re better off together.

 5. Congratulations to England women’s rugby team.
 Having lost the past three finals this really is a case of: ‘If at first you don’t succeed, try, try again’.

-- POLL: Would you chat to a stranger on your commute?
+- POLL: Would you have your body cryogenically frozen?